Logarithmic gradient estimate and Universal bounds for semilinear elliptic equations revisited: Elliptic equations of auxiliary functions

-In this section, we give some computation lemmas for proving main theorems.
-The core of the section are constructions of auxiliary functions of positive solutions and computing their elliptic equations respectively.
+The core of the section are constructions of two different auxiliary functions related to solutions and computing their elliptic equations respectively.
+Let $u$ be a positive solution of \eqref{LE} on $B(x_0,2R)\subset\M^n$.
+For $\b\neq 0$, we set